-Fisheries and aquaculture in Australia are sustainable because of recognized best practice management and regulation to protect and maintain fish stocks, and maintain ecological wellbeing of the marine environment.
+Fisheries and aquaculture in Australia are sustainable because of recognised best practice management and regulation to protect and maintain fish stocks and maintain ecological wellbeing of the marine environment.
 Management of Australia’s fisheries and aquaculture continues to adapt to ensure sustainability in response to challenges such as climate-driven change and increased competition for marine resources.
-This is the focus of FRDC’s National Priority 1 Program.
+This is the focus of FRDC’s National Priority One Program.
 Relevant resources include:

-- Status of Australian Fish Stocks reports, which reports on the biological sustainability status of Australia’s key wild fish stocks
+- Status of Australian Fish Stocks Reports, which document the biological sustainability status of Australia’s key wild fish stocks.

 - Community perceptions of sustainability of the fishing industry in Australia.
-These surveys track measures of the perceived trustworthiness of the fishing and aquaculture industry and its management.
+These surveys track the level of perceived trustworthiness of the fishing and aquaculture industry and its management.

 Responding to community sentiment

-- FRDC’s License to Engage Handbook is a guide to available knowledge, including stages and tools to follow, for effective seafood industry engagement with communities.
+- FRDC’s License to Engage Handbook is a guide to the knowledge, stages and appropriate tools needed for effective seafood industry engagement with communities.

-- Identifying what determines levels of community support for fisheries and aquaculture (2017-158).
-This project aims to identify what factors most affect the level of community acceptance and support a commercial fishing or aquaculture activity experiences, using a range of case studies.
-It also aims to determine how these factors can be measured and monitored, and help industry self-assess its current position.
+- Determinates of socially-supported wild-catch and aquaculture fisheries in Australia (2017-158).
+This project aims to identify what factors influence the level of community acceptance and support received by a commercial fishing or aquaculture activity using a range of case studies.
+It also aims to determine how these factors can be measured and monitored, to allow the industry to self-assess its current position.

-- Stakeholder analysis and engagement strategy for the South East Queensland commercial fishing industry (2017-012).
-This project included an analysis of who are the current stakeholders for SEQ commercial wild catch fisheries, and what factors affect the SEQ commercial fishing industry’s social acceptability, and how an engagement strategy should reflect this to be effective.
+- Investigating social acceptance for the wildcatch commercial fishing industry of Southeast Queensland (2017-012).
+This project included an analysis of the current stakeholders for Southeast Queensland (SEQ) commercial wildcatch fisheries, and factors affecting the SEQ commercial fishing industry’s social acceptability.
+It also discusses how an effective engagement strategy should be implemented.

 Positive contribution to communities

 Fisheries and aquaculture activities contribute to local, regional and national well-being in many forms.
-These include through economic activity but also through providing local seafood, employment, training, social capital, and recreational experience.
-These contributions are an important part of the interactions fisheries and aquaculture has with different parts of the Australian community.
+This includes economic activity but also the provision of local seafood, employment, training, social capital, and recreational experiences.
+These contributions are an important part of fisheries and aquaculture community interactions.
 Relevant resources and current projects include:

-Fisheries and aquaculture are part of the broad Australian community.
-Recognising similar values and committing to strengthening what fisheries and aquaculture can contribute to values held in common is emerging as a way to demonstrate the place fisheries and aquaculture seek to hold in the Australian community.
+Fisheries and aquaculture are an important part of the broad Australian community.
+Recognising similar values and committing to strengthening these is essential to illustrating the value of fisheries and aquaculture in the Australian community.

-- Our Pledge (2017-242) is a project being undertaken by Seafood Industry Australia to establish industry response to community values and expectations of industry behaviours and performance.
+- Our Pledge: Australian seafood industry response to community values and expectations (2017-242) is a project being undertaken by Seafood Industry Australia to document the industry's response to community values and the expectations of the industry, its behaviours and performance.

-- Consumer values and media messages about sustainable seafood (2017-131).
+- How do celebrity chefs and other media influencers affect consumer attitudes about sustainable seafood?
+(2017-131).
 This project aims to identify how media influencers shape consumer values and beliefs about the sustainability of seafood.